-By default, Microsoft Edge offers to save credit cards details and automatically fill out payment details the next time you want to checkout online.
-The AutoFill feature lets users auto complete credit card information in web forms using previously stored information.
+By default, Microsoft Edge offers to save credit card details and automatically fill out payment details the next time you want to checkout online.
+The AutoFill feature lets users auto-complete credit card information using previously stored information in web forms.

 This can be convenient but can also lead to payment information being compromised.

-When using Windows 10, you can turn off or disable this feature for all users on the system so that credit cards details are never automatically saved and are not used to auto complete web forms.
+When using Windows 10, you can turn off or disable this feature for all users on the system so that credit card details are never automatically saved and are not used to auto-complete web forms.

 To get started with disabling saving credit cards in Edge, follow the steps below: